The Best Things to Do When it’s Winter in Chicago

 Museum Hop Through the City

 Chicago has some pretty great museums located throughout the city and museum hopping is the perfect way to spend a cold winter day.
-My all time favorite museum in Chicago is The Art Institute of Chicago located downtown across from Millennium Park.
+My all time favorite museum in Chicago is The Art Institute of Chicago (you can purchase tickets here) located downtown across from Millennium Park.
 If you visit around Christmas, don’t miss the giant Christmas Tree that is displayed right outside of Millennium Park (this is also where you can see the Chicago bean).

 Visit Christkindlmarkt